jina-ai/clip-as-service/README.md

 Done!
 Your server is now listening HTTP and TCP requests at port `8125` simultaneously!

-Now to send a HTTP request, first prepare the payload in JSON as following:
+To send a HTTP request, first prepare the payload in JSON as following:
 ```json
 {
     "id": 123,